 Eat and Drink

-The old beer halls here are awesome and people here just drink any time of day, it’s a part of their culture, so how could you say no?
+The old German beer halls are awesome and people here just drink any time of day, it’s a part of their culture so how could you say no?
 Also, the food here is great.
-Contrary to popular belief, not everything is pork based, it isn’t all schnitzels and sauerkraut.
-Anna will also tell you that the desserts aren’t bad, either.
+Contrary to popular belief, not everything is pork based, it isn’t all schnitzels and sauerkraut, and Anna will also tell you that the desserts aren’t bad, either.
 I’m going to go to McDonald’s at least once here because the McRib is a permanent feature on the menu!
 I used to love them as a kid, but they only appeared for a brief time every year or two in Australia and you can’t get them in Singapore because they obviously aren’t halal.

-So, the next couple of weekends will be spent traveling overseas, but after that we will still have two months remaining in Germany and the weather will be improving.
+So the next couple of weekends will be spent traveling overseas, but after that we will still have two months remaining in Germany and the weather will be improving.
 What to do then?
-Well, there is plenty of the city left to explore, we found an entire area that was similar to Brunswick Street, plus Anna wants to see a play or a Ballet here.
+Well, there is plenty of the city left to explore, we found an entire area that was similar to Brunswick Street in Melbourne, Australia, plus Anna wants to see a play or a Ballet here.
 This is the first one I saw advertised: